Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Hip

-A hip roof is where all sides slope downwards to the walls, usually with a relatively gentle slope.
-Hip roofs are one of the most popular choices for residential homes because they provide increased protection against weather elements like wind and rain.
-They’re also relatively easy to construct.
+Hip roofs are one of the most popular choices for residential homes because they provide increased protection against weather elements like wind and rain and are relatively easy to construct.

 Hip roofs are one of the most popular choices for residential homes because they offer several benefits.
 One benefit is that they are excellent at shedding water and snow since all the sides slope downwards.